 Homeless people are not to be feared and contrary to common myth are not swindlers trying to con you out of a couple of quid.
 They are just people trying to survive who have had more than their fair share of the shitty stick.
 Unpleasant truths make us feel uncomfortable, nobody likes admitting their own flaws.
 But fessing up and doing something is a win – win.

 Don’t want to give the person money, buy them something hot to eat instead.
 Rather than walking past and bluntly saying NO, make eye contact, smile and say HELLO.
 Many homeless people say they feel insignificant, invisible and lonely.
 Don’t worry, they’re not going to come home and live with you but you will have made them feel human.
 It could be the only contact they’ve had in weeks.
 A kind word costs nothing.
-Not a talker, no problem, leave the money and when you do, smile and wish them well.
+Not a talker, no problem, leave the money and when you do, just smile.
 If any of those don’t appeal, you could always give a homeless kit to a local charity.

 Now I’m not saying we should give up all our worldly possessions, shave your head, wear orange robes and live in a cave high in the Himalayas (mind you, it has its appeal).
 What I am saying is that whether it’s once a year or once a month, it never hurts to think of others.
 Perhaps you already do and my sanctimonious preaching is getting right on your tits.
 Either way I don’t care, if everybody that could, did, can you imagine the difference it would make?
 We would all do well to remember circumstance doesn’t discriminate and homelessness could happen to any of us.

 I do my bit, but know I could always do more.
-So I’m off to Home Bargains who have some affordable winter goodies.
+So I’m off to purchase some affordable winter goodies.
 I’ll be nagging my family and friends to contribute to the homeless kits which in turn I will handover to a local shelter.